RanitManik/taskly/README.md

 </div>

 Welcome to **Taskly – *Your Simple To-Do List & Coding Reminder***, a lightweight and user-friendly app designed to help you stay organized and consistent in your coding journey.

+> [!NOTE]
+> To install the Taskly app on your device, please visit the [release page](https://github.com/RanitManik/taskly/releases/).
+> There, you'll find the latest APK available for download and installation on your phone.

 ## Table of Contents